 Size Image Description Source

 Diamond Head 117k USS Diamond Head (AE-19) departing her conversion yard, Bethlehem Steel Key Highway Shipyard at Baltimore, MD., 10 August 1945, a day after completing conversion and commissioning.
-A Baltimore harbour tug is assisting.
+A Baltimore harbor tug is assisting.

 Robert Hurst